YangXS/deep-learning-book-by-Goodfellow-and-Bengio/README.md

-the deep learning book written by Goodfellow, Bengio, etal (http://www.deeplearningbook.org/) change the html to pdf by Chrome exporer
+The deep learning book written by Ian Goodfellow, Yoshua Bengio and Aaron Courville (http://www.deeplearningbook.org/) Change the html to pdf by Chrome exporer